 When a potential customer sees an ad or blog post (here’s where to aim for the ideal blog post length) you created, it’s the equivalent of them entering the top of your funnel.

 This means they’re aware of your brand, and can now be enticed to move further:

 As your relationship progresses, you’ll eventually get some of the initial visitors to become customers.

 The purpose of your inbound marketing (a term coined by HubSpot) is to get as many people as possible from the top of the funnel to the bottom.

-To accomplish that, one of the crucial pieces you need to know is called the inbound methodology.
+To accomplish that, one of the crucial elements is called The Inbound Methodology.
 This is a four-step process that will help you take a complete stranger and make them an advocate for your business.
 Content marketing falls under the umbrella of inbound marketing and shares many of the same characteristics and goals.